ideaeclipse/token-authentication-boilerplate/README.md

     * User must pass a valid Admin Authorization token in request header
     * If valid will return a json string saying Authorized
     * Else will return a json string saying unauthorized

-## Authenticating Users
-* There are two built in methods that allow you to authenticate a user before endpoint execution with either admin level privileges or user level privileges
-* if you call auth_user before your endpoint both admin and regular users will have access
-* if you call auth_admin before your endpoint only admin users will have access
-    * Response Errors
-        * Returns a status code of 400 if you are missing the auth token in your header
-        * Returns a status code of 401 if any part of the authentication process didn't work
-    * Success
-        * Executes endpoint, see that endpoints description for errors